Vikkstarr/598APE-Project/README.md

 # Gerbil Recreation: A k-mer Counter

 This is a recreation of Gerbil, a fast and memory efficient k-mer counter.
 Counting substrings in genome sequences of length k is required in many bioinformatics problems.
-We attempt to recreate some of the memory and CPU performance optimizations covered by the original Gerbil paper here: LINK TO GERBIL.
+We attempt to recreate some of the memory and CPU performance optimizations covered by the original Gerbil paper [here](https://almob.biomedcentral.com/articles/10.1186/s13015-017-0097-9).

 ## Installation: